joey-qytyku/OS-90-fixed/README.md

 It is very unlikely that OS/90 install files will not fit inside a floppy disk.

-## Boot Media

-OS/90 can be booted from a floppy disk or a hard disk.

 # FAQ

 ## Does it Run DOOM?

 The #1 goal of OS/90 is to be able to run DOOM.
 Because OS/90 is DPMI-compatible, it should be able to run anything that uses a DOS extender.
-It is still recommended to exit OS/90 entirely and then run doom or to run it as an exclusive task.

 ## What type of kernel is used

 The kernel is monolithic and modular, with some inspiration from the exokernel in that there is a focus on "securely" arbitrating resources.

-Programs run inside shared address space virtual machines.
-The kernel loads subsystem drivers which act as hypervisors or translation layers that allows programs to run using the native DOS interface.

-Any component of DOS or the BIOS can also be trapped to provide a 32-bit implementation.
-This is what makes OS/90 a true operating system.

 ## What does the name mean?